 But there is no "one model fits all" for balancing protection, use and development in and around a heritage site.
 Site- and visitor management, often constrained by tight budgets, therefore call for strategic and cost efficient approaches applying local knowledge and resources to address local needs.

 The UNESCO World Heritage and Sustainable Tourism Programme advocates an approach based on dialogue and stakeholder cooperation, where planning for tourism and heritage management is integrated at a destination level, the natural and cultural assets are valued and protected, and appropriate tourism developed.

 The vision is that World Heritage and tourism stakeholders share responsibility for conservation of our common cultural and natural heritage of Outstanding Universal Value and for sustainable development through appropriate tourism management.

 Policy guidelines defining the relationship between World Heritage and sustainable tourism adopted by the World Heritage Committee in 2010, specifically points out stakeholder responsibilities.

 The World Heritage sustainable tourism toolkit offer resources helping World Heritage tourism stakeholders to identify and develop the most suitable solutions for circumstances in their local communities and environments.

-Key resources include the Visitor Management Assessment Tool (VMAT), 10 'How-to' guides and international good practice examples.
+Key resources include the Visitor Management Assessment & Strategy Tool (VMAST), 10 'How-to' guides and international good practice examples.

 Through World Heritage Catalysis these already available resources are not only promoted, but applied, elaborated and supplemented for the involvement of and benefit to a broader spectre of World Heritage stakeholders.